- The integration of technology into city infrastructure is also widening the ways in which municipal security can be compromised.

 The collection of real-time data enables timely reactions by municipal authorities as significant changes are reported as they happen, which also helps to limit the extent of any damage in case of an incident.

 However, the rapid integration of technology into infrastructure is also widening the ways in which municipal security can be compromised (what’s known as an increase in its ‘attack surface’).
 This is because as more services, devices and systems become interconnected, there are more elements hooked into a network that could potentially be compromised by outside sources.

 Ultimately, rogue access and deliberate or inadvertent abuse of this technology could bring a busy commercial centre to a halt – or worse.

 In November 2016, the San Francisco municipal railway was hit by a ransomware attack4, which took all fare systems offline for an entire Saturday.
 The hackers unsuccessfully attempted to extort tens of thousands of dollars from the railway agency.

 That same month, the heating systems of two apartment blocks in Finland were shut down through a Distributed Denial of Service (DDoS) attack (in such attacks, the system is overwhelmed and ultimately taken offline after being bombarded by large volumes of traffic).
 The attack lasted for a week over winter, during which the building’s central heating and hot water systems were out of service.
 And in early April this year, all 156 of Dallas city’s emergency sirens went off simultaneously after its tornado warning systems were hacked5.

-The potential for a coordinated attack
+for a coordinated attack